Roger-random/ignition_coil/README.md

 from this page:
 https://newscrewdriver.com/2024/06/08/toyota-sienna-denso-coil-on-plug-module/

+**Update:** Most of the stuff below turned out to be unnecessary: it turns out the easiest thing to do is drive the coil's IGT pin with Arduino `tone()` and music follows.
+See https://hachyderm.io/@regorlas/112606102223651729

+---

 * [`coil_test`](./coil_test/): Arduino Nano sketch to send pulses

 * [`coil_test_circuit`](./coil_test_circuit/): KiCad schematic of coil test circuit board